slowernews/wisdom-tldr/README.md

 ===
 ###On focus and priorities

 Big wins first.
 Then the details.
+Concentrate your forces (23rd law of power).

 > *'You can do anything, but not everything.' -- David Allen*

+> *'Focusing is about saying no.' -- Steve Jobs*

+> *'It's not what you read, it's what you ignore.' -- Scott Hanselman*

 > *'A man with a watch knows what time it is.
 A man with two watches is never sure.'*

+> *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

 ===
 ###On efficiency